Biscayne Bay, Florida

 Overview:

 Biscayne Bay submerged aquatic vegetation (SAV) communities are composed mainly of seagrass species and provide many valuable ecosystem functions and services.
-These seagrass communities are dynamic, displaying spatiotemporal variation in the amount and configuration of seagrass seascapes but have been declining over time.
-Proper management of seagrass ecosystems requires more information on the causes and impacts of shifts in seascape state, stability, and functioning.
-Water quality is increasingly becoming an issue in Biscayne Bay, leading to problems for seagrass ecosystems and their biota.
-In this project, we focus on understanding the drivers of seagrass seascape state, stability, and functioning in Biscayne Bay.
-We will address three main objectives: 1) Quantify the spatiotemporal patterns of the state and stability of seagrass seascapes, 2) Quantify the relationship between seagrass seascape state and stability and seagrass function, and 3) Determine the relationship between water quality and seagrass seascape state, stability, and function.
+These seagrass communities are dynamic, displaying spatiotemporal variation in the amount and configuration of seagrass seascapes, but have been declining over time.
+In Biscayne Bay, studies have shown that freshwater inflows, and proximity to freshwater canals, have influenced the composition and configuration of seagrass seascapes, with fragmented seagrass seascapes occurring closer to freshwater canals.
+Also, water quality is increasingly becoming an issue in Biscayne Bay, leading to problems for seagrass ecosystems and their biota.
+However, a comprehensive study has not been conducted to determine how water quality influences the state, stability, and function of seagrass seascapes across Biscayne Bay.